LIS561/syllabi/presentations/Logic0.md

 - A conclusion is \emph{valid} with respect to a set of premises if the conclusion is true in every sitation where the premises are true (van Benthem, et al, page 2-4).
-- One can validly infer a conclusion $\phi$ from a set of premises
+- One can validly infer a conclusion $\varphi$ from a set of premises
-  $P$ if the negation of $\phi$ is inconsistent with the set of statements
+  $P$ if the negation of $\varphi$ is inconsistent with the set of statements
   $P$.